Lakshya-Coder/Priority-Queue-Implementation/README.md

 # Priority Queue Implementation

 This is very easy priority queue implementation by the using some heap.
+I write code in java.

 ## Requirement